Apprentice Training Automotive: GM ASEP

 This Automotive Training Apprenticeship degree program was developed in partnership with General Motors.
 Classroom and lab instruction at the MCC Applied Technologies Center is combined with work experience at participating GM dealers in the Western New York region.
 You’ll gain the skills and knowledge you need to:

 - Service all major systems, including computer technology, electrical components and emissions controls

 - Practice effective communication with customers and other service technicians

 Get in touch with Monroe Community College’s admissions office to learn more about the opportunities you can create with an Automotive Training Apprenticeship A.A.S. degree.
 Contact us at (585) 292-2200 or firstname.lastname@example.org.

 The information below includes requirements for all Apprentice Training: Automotive programs.
 Talk with an advisor about requirements specific to the GM study track.

 A.A.S.
 Degree - Career Program

 School(s): Applied Sciences & TechnologiesMCC Program Code: AT01

-The Associate Degree Automotive Training Apprenticeship program combines on-the-job training with classroom instruction to prepare students for careers as automotive technicians.
+The Associate Degree Automotive Training Apprenticeship program combines on-the-job training with classroom instruction to prepare students for careers as General Motors automotive technicians.
 As the automotive industry advances with sophisticated technology and responds to the needs and demands of consumerism and legislation, employment opportunities will continue to increase for technicians who are highly skilled.
-Over four to eight semesters, the student will complete an associate degree and work in the industry.
-The program is demanding, so students must be willing to commit themselves to both work and study.
-Students will take 22 credit hours of General Studies Courses, plus either the Day or Evening program coursework.
+Over five semesters, the student will complete an associate degree and work in the industry.
+This is an accelerated and demanding program, so students must be willing to commit themselves to both work and study.
+Students will take GM specific coursework along with 21.6 hours of general education courses.
 (Housed in the Applied Technologies Department)

 Program Learning Outcomes